jbearak/tree-sitter-stata/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+Copyright © 2026 Jonathan Marc Bearak.
+[GPLv3](LICENSE) - This project is open source software.
+You can use, modify, and distribute it with attribution, but any derivative works must also be open source under GPLv3.